Island-of-Troubles/vagrant-tutorial/README.md

 Vagrant is a CLI utility for managing virtual machines.
 It connects to a provider (e.g. VirtualBox, AWS) to provision and configure reproducible development environments using a simple `Vagrantfile` (similar to a `Dockerfile` or `docker-compose.yml`).

+## Basic concepts

+- **Box**: a base image used to create the virtual machine.
+Boxes are reusable, shareable, and versioned.
+You can find public boxes on [Vagrant Cloud](https://app.vagrantup.com/boxes/search).
+- **Provider**: the underlying system that runs the VM.
+Common providers are VirtualBox, VMware, and Docker.
+- **Provisioning**: the process of setting up the VM after it's created.
+You can install packages, run scripts, or configure services.
+- **Provisioner**: the tool used to provision the VM.
+Vagrant supports several, including Shell, Ansible, Puppet, and Chef.
+- **Synced folders**: a way to share files between your host machine and the VM.
+By default, the project folder is mounted inside the VM.

 ## Main commands

 - `vagrant init hashicorp-education/ubuntu-24-04 --box-version 0.1.0` - creates a basic Vagrantfile